mesosphere/spark-build/docs/job-scheduling.md

 ---
+layout: layout.pug
+navigationTitle:
+excerpt:
-post_title: Job Scheduling
+title: Job Scheduling
-menu_order: 110
+menuWeight: 110
-feature_maturity: ""
-enterprise: 'no'
+featureMaturity:

 ---

 This document is a simple overview of material described in greater detail in the Apache Spark documentation [here][1] and [here][2].